 These modifications can happen once every two years in typical circumstances.
 However, that period is waived under abnormal circumstances, like involuntary job loss, a change in parenting time, or one parent remarrying.

-How Can a Child Support Lawyer Help Me?
+How Can a Marietta Child Support Attorney Help Me?

 WE WON’T BACK DOWN